YellowSubmarine1/MAD1_Project/README.md

 ## Installation
-Before showing how to run the application, you will need to install the React Native on your machine.
-Click [Here](https://reactnative.dev/docs/getting-started) to redirect you to instructions of how to install React Native CLI on your machine.
+Before showing how to run the application, you will need to install the React Native platform on your machine.
+Click [Here](https://reactnative.dev/docs/getting-started) to redirect you to the instructions of how to install React Native CLI on your machine.
+On the link provided above, follow the instructions for the React Native CLI Quickstart.
-Use the package manager [npm](https://www.npmjs.com/) to install packages used by the application, but before installing them, navigate using the command prompt to the 'myApp' folder and then install the packages below:
+Before running the chitr app on your device, navigate using the command prompt to the 'myApp' folder and use the package manager [npm](https://www.npmjs.com/) to install packages below that are used by the application:
 ```bash
 npm install react-native-geolocation-service
 npm install react-native-image-picker